 Read books that have great vocabulary to apply it in your essays.
 Doing reading will help you greatly in the analytical writing assessment where you are to write 2 essays.
 Familiarize yourself with current affairs of the world as well as traditions that have been followed to date.

-This will help you form an opinion about things, which will greatly help you in drawing conclusions from given texts, comment on the text given, knowing what the author is talking about, understanding words and the relations between them along with also improving your vocabulary.
+This will help you form an opinion about things, which will greatly help you in concluding given texts, comment on the text given, knowing what the author is talking about, understanding words and the relations between them along with also improving your vocabulary.

 You will be able to do well if you actually show interest in learning and not just do it for the sake of the exam.
 To get yourself interested, try different approaches towards learning new words and improving your grammar.
 This will not only make your prep time fun but will also enable you to remember better by letting you relate to certain things.
 You can make use of flashcards, which will also help you with your timing.